merv1n34k/CalenBOT/README.md

 And set all your config in this file.
 In particural, for this bot to work you must provide the following values:
 * AUTH_TOKEN: your bot token
-* OVERLORD_USER_ID: the user_id of a person who may control the bot
+* ADMIN_USER_ID: (str or list) the user_id of a person who may control the bot or list of users
 * URL: the url for the website with your schedule in <table> tags

-Other parameters are are set by default, but may change them if you need to. (see example_config.py for all available parameters)
+Other parameters are set by default, but you can change them if you need to. (see `example_config.py` for all available parameters)

 ## License